 Charleston, South Carolina; March 3-7, 2011

 Though the tenth anniversary event did not occur until 2011, a significant amount of work to plan the event was done in 2010.
 The largest event in our history, the tenth anniversary of our site moved us from our typical seclusion to a higher-profile event featuring honored guests and large-scale programming.

-- Personnel Changes & Department Work
+Personnel Changes and Department Work

 - Naeris Vell'sean was brought in as the Master of Revels for Continental Europe in December of 2010.
 Naeris has been actively working with Sonea Ilandred on the Tenth anniversary celebration scheduled for England in September 2011.

-- Yelenia Hylraren was announced as the new Mistress of Revels for North America, replacing Cassandra Dainar.
+- Yelenia Hylraren was announced as the new Mistress of Revels for North America, replacing Cassie Dainar.
 Yelenia shadowed Cassie in her work on the Tenth Anniversary event, and will lead events from Fall Ball 2011 going forward.